singaround/songbook/songs/One-More-Day.md

 ---
 templateKey: song
 title: One More Day
-wordsBy:
+wordsBy: Traditional
-tuneBy:
+tuneBy: Traditional
-chorusLine:
+chorusLine: One more day!
-songLine:
+songLine: 'Have you heard the news, my Johnny'
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
+description: Another shanty that usually needs some judicious verse-trimming.
 ---
-Have you heard the news, my Johnny
+Have you heard the news, my Johnny\

-One more day!
+_One more day!_\

-We\'re homeward bound tomorrow
+We're homeward bound tomorrow\

-Only one more day!
+_Only one more day!_

-Don\'t you hear the old man growlin\'
+Don't you hear the old man growlin'\

-Don\'t you hear the mate a howlin\'
+Don't you hear the mate a howlin'

-Don\'t you hear the old man callin\'
+Don't you hear the old man callin'\

-Don\'t you hear the pilot bawlin\'
+Don't you hear the pilot bawlin'

-Only one more day a-howlin\'
+Only one more day a-howlin'\

-Can\'t you hear the gals a-callin\'
+Can't you hear the gals a-callin'

-Only one more day a-rollin\'
+Only one more day a-rollin'\

-Can\'t you hear the gulls a-callin\'
+Can't you hear the gulls a-callin'

-Only one more day a-furlin\'
+Only one more day a-furlin'\

-Only one more day a-cursin\'
+Only one more day a-cursin'

-Heave and sight the anchor, Johnny
+Heave and sight the anchor, Johnny\

-For we\'re close \'board the port, Johnny
+For we're close 'board the port, Johnny

-Put on your long-tail blue, Johnny
+Put on your long-tail blue, Johnny\

-For your payday\'s nearly due.
+For your payday's nearly due.

-We\'re homeward bound today, Johnny
+We're homeward bound today, Johnny\

-We\'ll leave her without sorrow, Johnny
+We'll leave her without sorrow, Johnny

-Pack your bags today, my Johnny
+Pack your bags today, my Johnny\

-O, an\' leave her where she lies, Johnny
+O, an' leave her where she lies, Johnny

-No more gales or heavy weather
+No more gales or heavy weather\
 Only one more day together

-Only one more day, my Johnny,
+Only one more day, my Johnny,\
 O, rock and roll me over.